MohitGodha/Spark-Streaming/README.md

 # Spark-Streaming
-Streaming with the help of spark and save in HDFS Install Python
+@Streaming with the help of spark and save in HDFS@ _Install Python_
 Install Apache Spark with hadoop integrated
 Install Mysql and Connect with Spark
 Install Apache Kafka